 No, the RCVS will not be informed about a person contacting the VSHSP.
 There is a good relationship between the RCVS and the VSHSP.
 The RCVS refers veterinary surgeons and veterinary nurses to the programme.
 Contact with the RCVS is at the request, and with the written agreement, of the individual involved with VSHSP.

 The helpline is live from 7.00am to 10.30pm daily, including weekends.
 Messages left on the helpline will be responded to within two hours, including weekends.
 Messages left on the answering machine will be responded to within two hours, including weekends.
 Messages left overnight will be responded to by 9.30am the following day, including weekends.

-For statistics on those treated by the Programme and the structure, governance and management of the VSHSP see the VBF Annual Report 2011.
+For statistics on those treated by the Programme and the structure, governance and management of the VSHSP see the VBF Annual Review 2012/2013.

 A few years ago, I was in a hopeless state with severe paralysing depression and anxiety, and was unable to carry out even basic daily tasks, let alone work as a vet.
 It seemed any return to 'normality' was impossible.
 I was also oblivious to the role drug use had played in my 'demise' and continued to use my drug of choice throughout my descent, believing it was helping me to cope.